NexusNation/Documentation/Guides/Jailbreak.md

 **Squads**

 Squads are available for VIP players to create.
 They grant players a multitude of perks should they be a member of a squad which has the perks upgraded.
 Being a member of a squad also counts your kills and adds them to your total squad kills which can bump you up higher on the leaderboard viewable via !stats.
 Squad perks are as follows:
-* Health                - 10 Levels - Increases HP by 1 unit when on CT side.
+* Health        - 20 Levels - Increases HP by 2 unit when on CT side.
-* Halt                     - 10 Levels - Increases chance of freezing a T when shot.
+* Halt          - 20 Levels - Increases chance of freezing a T when shot.
-* Ammunition    - 10 Levels - Increases ammunition count by 1 bullet when on CT side.
+* Ammunition    - 0 Levels - Currently not working
-* Stamina             - 10 Levels - Increases movement speed when on CT side.
+* Stamina       - 20 Levels - Increases movement speed when on CT side.
-* Stealing             - 10 Levels - Increases credits gained from credit boxes when on CT side.
+* Stealing      - 20 Levels - Increases credits gained from credit boxes when on CT side.
-* Fast Hands       - 10 Levels - Decreases weapon reload and switch time when on CT side.
+* Fast Hands    - 20 Levels - Decreases weapon reload and switch time when on CT side.
-* Bleeding           - 10 Levels - Increases chance of a Prisoner taking damage after being shot for a short duration of time.
+* Bleeding      - 20 Levels - Inflicts a temporary damage effect on the shot prisoner.
+Max amount of hits is determined by level.
-* Slots                   - 6 Levels   - Increases maximum player count in the squad.
+* Slots         - 10 Levels  - Increases maximum player count in the squad.

 **Menu**